dainyleen/doggos/README.md

 # DoggoSelect

-Creating a simple dog gallery app using a public api - https://dog.ceo/dog-api/
+Creating a simple dog gallery app using https://dog.ceo/dog-api

 **YOU CAN SUBMIT YOUR NAME AND COMMENT on the screen and open up your DEVTOOLS and VIEW them all under the CONSOLE